sheppardrs/Haters/README.md

 The Project is kept on github at ```sheppardrs/Haters```.

 # Functionality
+This section currently describes the goals of the application and will be updated accordingly as progress is made and functionality is definitively added.
 The app is the interface to the measurement devices.
 It will present data about bed-wetting, time of sleep, time spent before falling asleep, and restlessness retrieved from the device or from the server.

+## Server
+The app uses Google Firebase to store information collected by the device.
+### Fetching
+The app fetches the nightly data when it is opened for restlessness, bedwetting, and sleep time.
+### Pushing
+The server pushes alerts to the phone when an event like bedwetting occurs.
+### Aggregation
+The server aggregates data from the device to create nightly data points out of the minute level data.

+## Notifications
+The user can set notification preferences for events like bedwetting or staying awake for more than a certain amount of time.
+### Push Notifications
+In the morning to remind the user to check app.
+### Alarm/More disruptive notification
+For immediate attention alerts, as defined by the user, for events like bedwetting.

+## Information Presentation
+Present the data to the user in a useful and hopefully actionable manner.
+Present weekly (monthly?) graphs, avgs scores, aggregate score (?), and possibly recommendations (?).

-## Contributors
+# Contributors
 Group Members: Emily Chao, Daniel Choe, Lily Hanig, Rachel Martin, Sheppard Somers, and Cristian Vences
 Sponsor: JD Velilla
 Advisor: Geoffrey Luke